taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 });
 ~~~~~~~~

 Basically you created the necessary inputs for your reducer and the expected output.
 Then you can compare both in your expectation.
-It depends on your test philosophy whether you create the action hard coded in the file or import your action creator that you already have in your application.
-In this case, a hard coded action was used.
+It depends on your test philosophy whether you create the action again in the file or import your action creator that you already have from your application.
+In this case, an action was used.

 In order to verify that your previous state isn't mutated when creating the new state, because Redux embraces immutable data structures, you could use a neat helper library that freezes your state.